mohitpai/journey-optimizer.en/help/using/sms/create-sms.md

 ## Add an SMS message {#create-sms-journey-campaign}

-Browse the tabs below to learn how to add a SMS in a campaign or in a journey.
+Browse the tabs below to learn how to add an SMS message in a campaign or a journey.

 >[!BEGINTABS]